decentralised-dataexchange/automated-data-agreements/docs/didcomm-protocol-spec.md

 }
 ```

-An example of a `read-data-agreement-response` DIDComm message is:
+An example of a `read-data-agreement-response` DIDComm message is given below.

 ```json